Click Here for Our Recommended Antivirus for Your Device

 What is Zoo?

-A zoo (short for a zoological garden; often known as a wildlife park) is a venue where animals are housed in cages, cared for, presented to the public, and in some cases breeding for conservation.
+A zoo (short for a zoological garden; known as a wildlife park) is a venue where animals are housed in cages, cared for, presented to the public, and sometimes bred for conservation.

 Zoos house a diverse range of animals indigenous to all regions of the globe.